Preparing Your Customer Support for a “Taxing” Tax Season

 Customers will have questions about your products, and which ones suit their needs, whether it’s for individuals, businesses or the self-employed.
 They will want to know about pricing and features, and once they buy your product, they will likely have questions about basic functionality.
 This could include how to attach documents, how to access special forms, how to use certain features, and any technical issues that could arise along the way.

 Much like last year, this tax season is also going to be more complex.
-Due to COVID relief programs still in effect throughout 2021, and recent changes to tax laws, including the introduction of new tax credits, like the Recovery Rebate Tax Credit, e-filers may require more help.
-There may be more forms, more documentation to submit, and customers will likely have more questions than usual about how to do those things using your software.
+Due to recent changes in tax laws, including the reduction of the Child Tax Credit and the introduction of new tax credits, like the Recovery Rebate, e-filers may require more help.
+There may more questions about forms, more documentation to submit, and customers will likely have more questions than usual about how to do those things using your software.
 They will need your help navigating increasingly complex tax returns.

 This Season Could See Increased Sales